Mirnavator in the Alps

 Who doesn’t want to share what we love with others, no matter what we look like, or how slow we think we may be?

 So, where are we going?
 We’ll start in Chamonix, France.
 With its hundreds of kilometers of dramatic trails to run, and lively trail running culture, Chamonix is considered the world’s home for trail running.
-From there, we’ll take cable cars over Mont Blanc, and run on the “sunny side” of the range, in Courmayeur, Italy… then it’s off to Saint Bernard pass for a night– and yes, there will be dogs to visit.
+From there, we’ll travel across to the “sunny side” of the Mont Blanc range, in Courmayeur, Italy… then it’s off to Saint Bernard pass for a night– and yes, there will be dogs to visit.
 Our trip ends in Zermatt, Switzerland, where we’ll get to run and sample gourmet Alps cuisine, all while having a jaw-dropping view of the Matterhorn.

 Licensed trail running guides will be along every step of the way to steer us along the trails and provide useful trail running tips.
 Joining will be Run the Alps Photography Manager Sam Hill, a licensed guide and professional photographer.
 (So, yea, Sam’s got your Instagram covered for you!)